silaspe/maths/docs/brainstorm.md

 Homogenization is a method of interpolation from equations on the affine plane (non-projective plane) to equations on the projective plane (so, adding the line at infinity), but I think it would be better if I just showed how to do it.

-Lets say that I have these equations for describing my line:
+Let's say that I have these equations for describing my line:

 $$ y = mx + b $$